 Brookfield Place also has a small outdoor ice skating rink, The Rink at Brookfield Place, that overlooks the Hudson River!
 Be sure to check out the illuminated winter trees outside that are part of the winter garden.

-Every year at the Seaport District, a 60-foot Norway spruce tree is lit up to welcome you to one of the most charming waterfront neighborhoods in the city along the East River!
+Each year, a 60-foot Norway spruce tree is lit up to welcome you to this charming area with cobbled lanes.

 Madison Square Park